Introduction to iOS App Testing

 The primary testing is not mandatory to test the global positioning system by ground test, transporting fake GPS data is sensible which is time and cost-efficient.
 Apple iOS has firm guidelines to save the application which helps in getting rejected after the submission process.

-The android has no strict policies as Apple iOS.
+Android has no strict policies as Apple iOS.
 The operation of the device and operating system is secured and decrease the misplaced application in which it works.
 In iOS, there are no such rules to stop an application.
 The complications are reduced for testing.
 Before iOS application testing, implementation and its type should be considered.
-The type of applications based on implementations is a web-based application, native and hybrid applications.
+The type of applications based on implementations is web-based application, native and hybrid applications.

 Types of iOS Testing